d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 \vspace{1in}

 The value in question 23 is the **p-value**.
 The smaller the p-value, the more evidence we have against the null hypothesis.
-(Why?)
+Explain why this makes sense?

+\vspace{0.5in}

 24. Using the following guidelines for the strength of evidence, how much evidence do the data provide against the null hypothesis?
 (Circle one of the five descriptions.)